brandon1024/cec2019frontend/documents/setup.md

 - MacOS: [2.4.2 Installing MySQL on OS X Using Native Packages - MySQL](https://dev.mysql.com/doc/refman/5.6/en/osx-installation-pkg.html)

 Although it isn't necessarily required, MySQL Workbench and JetBrains DataGrip are very useful tools for managing the database users and schemas.
 Once you have MySQL Workbench installed, create a new connection with the following parameters:
-- Connection Name: node-skeleton (note: this name is irrelevant)
+- Connection Name: cec2019frontend (note: this name is irrelevant)
 - Hostname: 127.0.0.1
 - Port: 3306
 - Username: root